 - Mix dry ingredients: almond flour, coconut flour: baking powder, baking soda, salt, xanthan gum.
-Once mixed, add sifted cocoa powder.
 Set Aside

 - Add in sour cream to cocoa mix.

-- Add in dry mixture, and mix just until mixed.
+- Add in remaining dry mixture, and mix just until mixed.
 Mixture will be thick.
 If it's too thick add up to 1/4 cup almond milk.